Augusta Victoria of Schleswig-Holstein: German Empress

+When her husband ascended the throne on 15 June 1888, Augusta became German Empress and Queen of Prussia.
+Her husband, who often suffered from bouts of melancholia, was often emotionally supported by her.
+At the same time she was widely believed to have exerted a harmful political influence over the Emperor; Grand Duke Ernest Louis of Hesse-Darmstadt called her "the evil spirit of Wilhelm II."

 Augusta was known as "Dona" within the family.
-She had a somewhat lukewarm relationship with her mother-in-law, Victoria, who had hoped that Dona would help to heal the rift between herself and Wilhelm; this was not to be the case.
-The empress was also annoyed that the title of head of the Red Cross went to Dona, who had no nursing or charity experience or inclination (though in her memoirs, Princess Viktoria Luise paints a different picture, stating that her mother loved charity work).
+She had a somewhat lukewarm relationship with her mother-in-law, Empress Victoria, who had hoped that Dona would help to heal the rift between herself and Wilhelm; this was not to be the case.
+Victoria was also annoyed that the title of head of the Red Cross went to Dona, who had no nursing or charity experience or inclination (though in her memoirs, Princess Viktoria Luise paints a different picture, stating that her mother loved charity work).
 Augusta often took pleasure in snubbing her mother-in-law, usually small incidents, such as telling her that she would be wearing a different dress than the one Victoria recommended, that she would not be riding to get her figure back after childbirth as Wilhelm had no intention of stopping at one son, and informing her that Augusta's daughter, Viktoria, was not named after her (though, again, in her memoirs, Viktoria Luise states that she was named after both her grandmother and her great-grandmother, Queen Victoria).